-Repetition compulsion, or repetitive compulsion, is sometimes also called trauma reenactment.
-It involves repeating physically or emotionally painful situations that happened in the past.
+Repetition compulsion, or repetitive compulsion, involves repeating physically or emotionally painful situations that happened in the past.

 One possible strategy for overcoming repetition compulsion is psychoanalysis, which consists of exploring and identifying early trauma that may be responsible for later reenactions.